ianwalter/sled/README.md

 I created Sled because I wanted to use [Bootstrap's][boostrapUrl] collapsible navbar menu without having to import a bunch of unnecessary code.
-Sled is 20 lines of code, 182 bytes, and has no dependencies.
+Sled is 44 lines of code, 419 bytes gzipped, and has no dependencies.

 ## Demo